Income tax Dates

 Resale Royalties Aotearoa | Toi Huarau

-For an artist who was in business when their artwork first sold, a resale payment received for that art is taxable income, whether it comes from a resale made in New Zealand or overseas.
+If you were in business when you created your artwork, a resale payment received for that art is taxable income, whether it comes from a resale made in New Zealand or overseas.

 If you live: